Monday March 18th – Friday 23rd March 2019

 World Osprey Week or WOW! celebrates the return of the ospreys as they migrate north back to their summer breeding sites.

-As part of the Osprey Flyways Project we organised the inaugural World Osprey Week (WOW) from 24th to 28th March 2014.
-WOW provided an exciting opportunity for schools to follow the amazing migratory journeys of satellite-tagged Ospreys and to make contact with other schools on the migratory flyways.
+This is an exciting opportunity for schools to follow the amazing migratory journeys of satellite-tagged Rutland ospreys find out about other tracked ospreys around the world, and to make contact with other schools on the migratory flyways around the world.

 We are very grateful to Swarovski Optik for sponsoring World Osprey Week and to Jackie and Pete Murray and Alex Kilford for writing the school lesson plans.